zhanghongzhi1234/EMS/README.md

 + OpcLibrary: Opc Library to get realtime data from device
 + EMS_Release: Release folder

-This Application use WPF as framwwork.
+This Application use WPF as framework.

 # License
 This Application is under the GPL license.
 See the [LICENSE](LICENSE) file for details..